Optimal Scheduling Control in Fluid Models of General $n\times n$ Input-Queued Switches

 We also choose an initial queue length to be an integer between $1$ and $100$ uniformly at random for each $(i,j)\in[n]\times[n]$.

 With these parameters, we apply Algorithm~\ref{alg:optimal_control} until we reach the time $T$ at which the queue length becomes $0$ for all queues.
-During our experiments, we let $t_0,t_1,\dots,t_K$ be the epochs at which Algorithm~\ref{alg:optimal_control} updates the admissible schedule, with $t_0=0$ and $t_K=T$.
-Then, the total cost $ \int_0^{\infty} \bc\cdot \bq_t\,dt$ becomes
+During our experiments, we let $t_0,t_1,\dots,t_K$ denote the epochs at which Algorithm~\ref{alg:optimal_control} updates the admissible schedule, with $t_0=0$ and $t_K=T$.
+Then, the total cost $ \int_0^{\infty} \bc\cdot \bq_t\,dt$ is given by

 because on the interval $[t_k,t_{k+1}]$ the admissible schedule does not change and $\bq_t$ is a linear function.
 Note that, even though the objective function in the optimal control problem~\eqref{eq:optimal control problem} has a discount factor $\beta\in(0,1)$, we set $\beta=1$ for the results of our computational experiments herein because Algorithm~\ref{alg:optimal_control} does not depend on $\beta$.